 To quickly thickening the sauce, I’d use cornstarch mix with chicken stock or cold water, then add one spoon of roasted sesame oil.
-This slurry will be add at the very end.
+This slurry will be added at the very end.

-This dish is really versatile, as in you can replace shrimp with chicken, beef, pork or even tilapia.
+This dish is really versatile, as you can replace shrimp with chicken, beef, pork, or even tilapia.
 Though each one will require adding some other spice, like ginger or mirin to contemplate the flavor.
-For vegetarian, substitute shrimp with tofu, and may be tamari for all the sauce.
+For vegetarian, substitute shrimp with tofu, and maybe tamari for all the sauce.

 Recipe for Shrimp stir-fry with black bean sauce

 - ½ lb large shrimp shelled and de-veined